mouatezbenariba/kalbonyan-elmarsos-projects/Programming Foundations/Fundamentals/README.md

 4. Conditional Code
 5. Modular Code
 - Conclusion

-## 📝 Notes
+## 📝 Course Notes

+### 1. Programming Basics
-<h3> What is programming ? </h3>
+#### What is programming ?
-- programming is how we communicate with the digital world.
+- Programming is how we communicate with the digital world.
 It's characterized by having instructions that are specific and sequential.
 - In other words, programming is the process of converting ideas into instructions that a computer can understand and execute.

+#### Bug vs Crash
+- A bug is when something unexpected happens, whereas a crash is when your program stops early or freezes.

+#### Plain text vs Rich text
+- Diffrence between plain text and rich text: A plain text file is a document that contains no formatting, images, colors or other types of markup.
+It also includes single line breaks and spacing.
+A rich text file is the default format of popular word-processors like Microsoft Word, Apple Pages and Notes, a Google Doc, and even HTML emails (source : Internet).

+### 2. Programming Syntax
+#### Why we use IDEs instead of simple text editors ?
+- You can write entire programs in simple text editors, but in practice few programmers do.
+They use enhanced text editors called integrated development environments, or IDEs.